Sewer Backups Actions You Can Take to Prevent Sewer Overflows Reporting Overflows or Backups

 The sanitary sewer system is the network of underground pipes that carry wastewater from your sinks, toilets, showers, bathtubs, and interior floor drains to the wastewater treatment plant where it is cleaned and treated before discharging into the Neuse River.

 The City of Raleigh's Sewer Use Ordinance requires that restaurants install and maintain grease traps and/or interceptors to prevent grease from entering the sewer system.
-However, there are many more household kitchens than there are restaurants in Raleigh.
-By reducing the amount of fats, oils and grease that enter the sewer system from homes, you can help to protect the environment by preventing sewer back-ups and overflows!
+However, there are many more household kitchens than there are restaurants in our service area.
+By reducing the amount of fats, oils and grease that enter the sewer system from homes, you can help to protect the environment by preventing sewer back-ups and overflows.

 Sanitary sewer systems are designed to handle three things: used water, human body waste, and toilet paper.
-You can do some simple things that will help the City protect water quality and maintain the sewer system in Raleigh.
+You can do some simple things that will help protect water quality and maintain the sewer system in our service area.